Last Updated on April 12, 2023 by Andrew Pirie

-Burnaby’s Zion Corrales Nelson puts Olympic dream on pause
+Burnaby’s Zion Corrales-Nelson puts the Olympic dream on pause.

-Zion Corrales Nelson is longing to be back on the track, but the legal studies student-athlete at the University of California-Berkeley empathizes with the bigger picture.
+Zion Corrales Nelson longies to be back on track, but the legal studies student-athlete at the University of California-Berkeley empathizes with the bigger picture.

-Like so many others, the Burnaby woman has witnessed the impact of COVID-19 and seen her own Olympic dream derailed – temporarily – as the sports world has been frozen by the worldwide pandemic.
+Like so many others, the Burnaby woman has witnessed the impact of COVID-19 and seen her own Olympic dream derailed – temporarily – as the worldwide pandemic has frozen the sports world.

-he goal of representing her mom’s homeland the Philippines at the Tokyo Olympics is still motivating the track sprinter.
+Her goal of representing her mom’s homeland, the Philippines, at the Tokyo Olympics is still motivating the track sprinter.

 “Honestly, after the NCAA season got canceled, it was probably in my best interest to have (the Olympics) postponed.
 I was going to be missing crucial races, hitting the standard time.
 I had big goals for this season, so once it got cancelled it was like the motivation went down a little bit,” Corrales Nelson said.

-Her disappointment was put in perspective with the sight of how everyone took a hit at her San Francisco Bay area campus, located north of Oakland, where sports and academic hopes were piled under the reality of a deadly pandemic, which has spared no one.
+And put her disappointment in perspective with the sight of how everyone took a hit at her San Francisco Bay area campus, located north of Oakland, where and piled sports and academic hopes under the reality of a deadly pandemic, which has spared no one.

 “There was panic when (California) went on lockdown; people in the grocery stores mass-buying things,” the Burnaby native said.
 “It’s cooled down quite a bit but there was the initial hit when the news came out of impending lockdown (on March 13 that) made people get pretty nervous. … I know there’s panic amongst restaurant owners, local business owners trying to keep afloat.”

-A year ago, the St. Thomas More Collegiate alum (British Columbia, Canada) had turned around an average outdoor season with a really strong finish.
+A year ago, the St. Thomas More Collegiate alum (British Columbia, Canada) had turned around an average outdoor season with a solid finish.
 Twice carving out new personal best times in her 100- and 200-meter events en route to the NCAA national track and field championships.

-Her times at last May’s West Regionals – 11.41 seconds in the 100m, and 23.18 in the 200m – continued a run that saw her slice seconds off her previous best, set a month earlier.
+Zion Corrales-Nelson’s times at last May’s West Regionals – 11.41 seconds in the 100m and 23.18 in the 200m – continued a run that saw her slice seconds off her previous best, set a month earlier.
 It also catapulted her to the NCAA championships in Texas, where she placed 18th in the 200m with a finish time of 23.24.

 “I think the beginning of my outdoor season was going pretty well.
 But I wasn’t hitting the regional standard.
 I was getting pretty nervous.
 But towards early April I started to buckle down in training and started to PR (personal record) in a couple of meets. … So making nationals was a huge, huge accomplishment for me and it was super surprising.
 I didn’t think I’d run that fast but it all worked out.
 I made nationals and it kind of opened my eyes to the potential I had to running consistent 22s in the next year and making the dream come true.”

-Her 200m time also shattered a 33-year-old Philippine record and fanned the flame to continue pursuing that Olympic path.
+Her 200m time also shattered a 33-year-old Philippine record and fanned the flame to pursue that Olympic path.

 The third-year student-athlete was also named to the honorable All-American list.